 6. Speedify – Free VPN with 2GB data/ month

-Speedify is one of the fastest free VPNs on this list.
+Speedify is one of the fastest free VPN services on this list.
 Speedify offers 2 GB of monthly data.
 While 2 GB monthly data is enough for web surfing and social media, it is nowhere enough for streaming or torrenting.

 It comes with a unique Channel bonding technology that uses both Wi-Fi and cellular data (4G) to boost your connection speeds.
 However, you might run out of data as it sends twice as much traffic as compared to a normal connection.